How To Give Your Life The Best Life

 Being guardian of a "giant" dog who was obtained from The Pound at Darwin, as an adult dog, has given me much food for thought.
 Probably half of her life is an unknown quantity.
 The part I do know about was spent in remote Northern Territory communities.
 Dory is more than half way through her probable lifespan.

 Of course, we are doing our best to manage her arthritis, but we are also mindful of monitoring her quality of life.
 Dory has monthly injections and her diet is supplemented with the wonderful anti-inflammatory - green lipped mussel powder.
 I make bone broth frozen cubes to add to her food and she has some golden past (turmeric and water cooked with freshly ground pepper and coconut oil).
 During winter she has 3 coats.
 One is her dry weather day rug (water-proof but unfilled).
 One is her wet weather day rug (waterproof and filled).
 The other is her filled night rug, which I pop under her unfilled rug for cozy nights.
 Yes - she is double rugged!
-Whilst my Border Collies happily sleep outside, Dory sleeps in the granny flat on a large vet bed mat, with a doona folded on top & then another smaller vet bed.
+Whilst my Border Collies happily sleep outside, Dory sleeps in the guest houset on a large vet bed mat, with a doona folded on top & then another smaller vet bed.
 She also has the air conditioner on and set at 20 degrees Celsius.
+If the guest house is in use, Dory becomes my office mate.

 The extra lengths we are going to in order to improve Dory's quality of life, have prompted lots of consideration as to what we should be doing with our other dogs, even in their youth.